 S: The number of customers at the beginning (or start) of the period.

-Where does Cohort Analysis Come into All this?
+Where does Cohort Analysis Come into All This?

 Sometimes, cohort and customer segmentation are used interchangeably, but they do not refer to the same thing.
 Customers can be segmented into groups based on certain shared commonalities, the most basic being demography.
-The RFM model, Recency, Frequency, and Monetary analysis is a popular segmentation method.

-Take the example of period-specific buyers, i.e. those who purchased during the just-concluded festive season.
-You can use cohort analysis to understand the value of these users to cohorts your business acquired in the previous bout of festival shopping.
-You can even run a cohort analysis to compare the shopping patterns of cohorts during the X festival with the same period last year.
+You can use cohort retention analysis to understand the value of these users to the cohorts your business acquired in the previous bout of festival shopping.
+You can also run a customer cohort analysis to compare shopping patterns across cohorts during the X festival with the same period last year.

-Prospect new customers with lowest churn and highest LTV
+Prospect new customers with the lowest churn and the highest LTV >>> Read more

 Typical Questions that Cohort Analyses Answer: